 - Amaranthus viridis

 How to Plant Amaranth

 Amaranth seeds are very fine, so generally, the seeds are sprinkled over a prepared area after the risk of last frost has passed.
-Amaranth seeds can be started indoors as well about 3-4 week before the last frost date.
+Amaranth seeds can be started indoors as well about three to four weeks before the last frost date.

-Once the amaranth seeds have sprouted, they should be thinned to about 18” apart.
+Once the amaranth seeds have sprouted, they should be thinned to about 18 inches apart.